90% of anal cancer cases each year in the UK are linked to major lifestyle and other risk factors.

 Anal Cancer Risk Factors

 International Agency for Research on Cancer (IARC) classification.
-World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) classification does not include testicular cancer because the evidence is very limited.
+World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) classification does not include anal cancer because it is not generally recognised to have a relationship to food, nutrition, and physical activity.

 - Parkin DM.
 Cancers attributable to infection in the UK in 2010.
 Br J Cancer 2011;105(S2):S49-S56.